 female physician overwhelmed by administration

-Physician burnout: a system disorder
+Physician burnout: An administrative disorder

 As physicians we are trained to take responsibility: for our patients; for maintaining and improving our skills and knowledge; for our teams, colleagues, and organizations.
 We are notoriously poor at taking responsibility for our own health and well being – hence our high rates of burnout, mental illness, addictive disorders, and suicide.